the-open/do_paisa/README.md

 # Contributing:

 DoPaisa is an open source project and we encourage contributions.
+We feel that a welcoming community is important and we ask that you follow our [Code Of Conduct](https://github.com/the-open/do_paisa/blob/master/CODE_OF_CONDUCT.md) in all interactions with the community.

-In the spirit of open source software, **everyone** is encourages to help improve this project.
+In the spirit of open source software, **everyone** is encouraged to help improve this project.

 Here are some ways **you** can contribute: